 We are very proud of the way our staff have responded to this situation and also want to thank the public for their support and understanding.

-No. We are about to invest several millions of pounds in the replacement of the roof and other improvements to make the POW hospital better and safer place for patients to receive care and for our staff to work..
+No. We are investing several millions of pounds in the replacement of the roof and other improvements to make the POW hospital better and safer place for patients to receive care and for our staff to work.